 If you are a bird watcher

-Bird watchers who are intent on seeing a specific bird need to hire a guide and there are some who are experts on birds.
-They have trained eyes, know the calls, know where the bird lives and best time of day to see them so that you have the highest chance of seeing that bird.
+Bird watchers who are intent on seeing a specific bird need to hire a knowledgeable guide in Costa Rica.
+Especially if you have a couple birds you have to see!
+The guides have trained eyes, knows the calls and knows where the bird lives and best time of day to see them so that you have the highest chance of seeing that bird.

 One example is the Resplendant Quetzal, a splendid bird on the bucket list of every bird watcher.
 They can be extremely hard to see as they are small, blend in well and only live in certain areas of Costa Rica.
 When we visited Monteverde in March, we would have never seen them at Curi-Cancha Reserve if not for our guides who pointed out 5 Quetzals to us!